Stephane-D/SGDK/readme.txt

 - nolddor for fixes / contributions.
 - starling13 for fixes.
 - Ohsat for making nice tutorials.
+- ShiningBzh / Jeremy and Kentosama for their precious help in testing.
+- Vetea and Studio Vetea Discord people in general for their support and kindness.
 - all those i forgot and generally all people helping by providing support, reporting bugs and supporting SGDK in any way !